The Secret You Need to Know About Feeling Loved in a Relationship

-I know you want to know this secret — how to feel loved by another person, and have his or her love sustain you.
-It’s simple actually, and probably not what you think.
+I know you want to know this secret - how to feel loved by another person, and have his or her love sustain you.
+It's simple actually, and probably not what you think.
+Love yourself.

-Yes, that’s the secret to getting love from others.
-Love yourself, first.
+Yes, that's the secret to getting love from others.

 You see, when you don't feel enough love on the inside - when you don't feel good enough, lovable enough, smart enough, anything enough - your default is to try to get someone else to make you feel this way.